 Site and soil.
-Cushaw vines can benefit from fertile soil and amendments like aged compost, but they are traditionally grown with minimal amendments, treatments, or irrigation.
+Cushaws can benefit from amendments like aged compost, but they are traditionally grown with minimal amendments, treatments, and irrigation.

 Soil pH between 6 and 8 allows cushaws to make the best use of nutrients, but they can grow outside that range.
 Vines need at least 6 hours of direct sun daily.
-A little of shade can help.
+A little shade can help.

 Open pollination and crosses.
-Natural crosses among cushaws are common and often desirable.
-C. argyrosperma can cross naturally with other species of Cucurbita squash but it is rare.
+Crosses among cushaws are common and often desirable.
+C. argyrosperma can cross with other species of Cucurbita squash but it is rare.